Panel urges legal action in damning Olympus report

 Olympus shares had jumped as much as 15 percent earlier on Tuesday, extending a three-week rally fuelled by growing hopes that the stock would not be delisted.

+While the panel's wording was tougher than expected, its main findings contained no surprises for investors, though some doubts exist about its ability to get to the bottom of such a complex and murky affair, which involves numerous, obscure counterparties and investment firms.

+The panel has limited powers of investigation and was hired by the same board that sacked Woodford.

-Leading shareholders said they wanted more time to digest the report, although Sumitomo Mitsui Banking Corp, the core unit of SMFG and a main lender to Olympus, called it "very regrettable" that Olympus had put off booking losses for years.
+Leading shareholders said they wanted more time to go through the report, but Sumitomo Mitsui Banking Corp, the core unit of SMFG and a main lender to Olympus, said it was "very regrettable" the company had put off booking losses for years.

+"We hope Olympus will sincerely accept the independent panel's suggestions and work hard to strengthen its governance and prevent (any) recurrence (of such an incident)," a spokesman said, adding the bank would continue to support Olympus.

-The company remains under joint investigation by Japanese police, prosecutors and the markets regulator, as well as the U.S. Federal Bureau of Investigation and the UK Serious Fraud Office.
+The company remains under joint investigation by Japanese police, prosecutors and the markets regulator, as well as the U.S. Federal Bureau of Investigation and the U.K. Serious Fraud Office.
+Tokyo prosecutors and police are now likely to step up their probe, experts say, though it is not clear when the official investigations will wind up.

+The company said it aimed to meet a December 14 deadline to submit its financial statements for the six months to September, and would hold a news conference at 0600 GMT on Wednesday.

-Olympus faces automatic delisting if it misses a December 14 deadline for posting results and may still have its shares bumped off the exchange depending on the scale of its past misreporting.
+Olympus faces automatic delisting if it misses the deadline and may still have its shares bumped off the exchange depending on the scale of its past misreporting.

+The Olympus scandal has fanned concerns about lax corporate governance in Japan, and Shinsuke Amiya, a member of a ruling Democratic Party taskforce, told Reuters it was vital to create rules that would satisfy global investors.

-(Additional reporting by Mari Saito, Maki Shiraki, Tim Kelly, Abi Sekimitsu, Nathan Layne, Taiga Uranaka, and Sumio Ito in Tokyo, Kirstin Ridley and Sinead Cruise in London; Writing by Mark Bendeich and Linda Sieg; Editing by Ian Geoghegan and David Cowell.)
+(Additional reporting by Mari Saito, Maki Shiraki, Tim Kelly, Abi Sekimitsu, Nathan Layne, Taiga Uranaka, and Sumio Ito in Tokyo; Writing by Mark Bendeich and Linda Sieg; Editing by Ian Geoghegan)